nigelredding/act65.github.io/_drafts/2016-3-26-PriorKnowledge.md

 Hyper-parameters.
 Activation function, structure, ??

-The typical process of designing a network is?
+The typical process of designing a network is;

 * Analyse data and figure out ???
-*

-### Designing a net

-Lets put researcher out of a job.
+* Test (and then repeat, but avoid the issue that you are using test data as validation data…)